denysdovhan/bash-handbook/README.md

 Like in most programming languages, you can also create variables in bash.

 Bash knows no data types.
 Variables can contain only numbers or a string of one or more characters.
-There are three kinds of variables you can create: local variables, environment variables and variables as _positional arguments_.
+There are three kinds of variables you can create: local variables, environment variables and variables as _positional parameters_.

 ## Local variables